 Difficulties in the Western credit markets have impacted on all companies entering into banking credit arrangements.
-Although the relative weakness of the Canadian and UK equity markets for junior mining companies continues and the malaise in this market sector has restricted financing opportunities, there is some evidence that funding difficulties are easing.
+The Canadian and UK equity markets for junior mining companies appears to have strengthened.
+Whilst the remaining malaise in this market sector has restricted financing opportunities, there is some evidence that funding difficulties are easing.